How to Make Flaky Tender Pie Crust

 If you prefer, here's the recipe for Flaky Tender Pie Crust in a standard recipe format.

 In a large bowl, stir together 2 cups all-purpose flour, 2 tablespoons sugar and 1 teaspoon table salt.
-Cut 4 ounces (1 stick, 8 tablespoons) of butter into 16 pieces, spread the butter pieces across the flour.
-Cut in the butter in first by itself because it's harder and needs more cutting than the shortening.
+Cut 4 ounces (that's one whole stick or 8 tablespoons) of butter into 16 pieces, spread the butter pieces across the flour.
+Cut in the butter first by itself because it's harder and needs more cutting than the shortening.

 [Alanna: I find it easier to gauge the size of the butter and shortening by cutting them into half the flour.
 After they're the right size, then I stir in the remaining flour.]

 Then use the pastry blender in an up-and-down motion to cut the butter into the flour mixture until the pieces are dime-sized.
+Yes, that's right – aim for pieces that are dime-sized, not pea-sized.
+Pea-sized pieces are too small to yield the flakiness we lust for in a good pie crust.
 If needed, use your left hand to break butter chunks off the blades of the pastry blender but with a consistent up-and-down motion, it shouldn't be necessary.

 Plan to use no more than 2 - 4 tablespoons of water, total.
 Sprinkle the flour mixture with half the water.
 With a full and open palm, squeeze the flour mixture against the side of the bowl, pressing it to form a dough.
 Do this two or three times.
 Check the dough, if it needs more water to hold together, add some, but only a few drops at a time for the less water the better.
 Squeeze against the side again.

 [Alanna: This is the step where I've learned to pay the most careful attention.
 The goal is to add just enough water to barely hold the flour together.
-If you add so much water that the dough easily forms a wet pack, the pastry will be tough instead of tender.]
+If you add so much water that the dough easily forms a wet pack, the pastry will be tough instead of tender.
+This means using far less water than you're likely accustomed to.
+It's hard to get used to because we've been trained to think of pastry dough as soft and supple.
+The trouble is, when it's soft and supple, it turns out tough.
+If my pastry ever turns out less than tender, I think back and sure enough, the dough was wetter than it should have been.]

 Midway through, brush your hands together, loosening the damp buttery pieces to fall back into the mixture.

-Just as is, place the bowl in the frig while you make your pie filling.
-If it's going to be in the frig any longer, cut into two pieces, one slightly larger than the other, and separately wrap with plastic wrap, forming rounded discs.
+Just as is, place the bowl in the fridge while you make your pie filling.
+If it's going to be in the fridge any longer, cut into two pieces, one slightly larger than the other, then form flat discs, pressing the sides to smooth the edges.
+Wrap the two pieces separately with plastic wrap.

 For a double-crust apple pie, see Anne's recipe for American Apple Pie in a standard recipe format or use another filling of your choice.